 In addition to offline methods of getting the word out, social media is a great place to start when you’re looking for new clients—in addition to advertising on your own Facebook page, you can pay for Facebook ads that market to your demographic, or join Facebook groups where your clients might be.
 Don’t be afraid to get creative!
-You can also comment on the Instagram feeds of your favourite stylists, or on industry blogs.
+You can also comment on the Instagram feeds of your favorite stylists, or on industry blogs.
 Don’t forget about other platforms too: Twitter, Pinterest, Tumblr, Snapchat, TikTok and YouTube are great ways to make yourself known.

 13. Showcase Your Best Cuts on Social Media:

 When one of your stylists does a stellar job, make sure your followers see it!
-Try to include a range of services to feature so that people looking over your Instagram feed or Facebook photos get an idea of what types of services you offer, from braids to colour to updos to the hottest cuts.
+Try to include a range of services to feature so that people looking over your Instagram feed or Facebook photos get an idea of what types of services you offer, from braids to color to updos to the hottest cuts.
 Don’t forget about other platforms too – Twitter, Pinterest, Tumblr, Snapchat, TikTok and YouTube are great ways to make yourself known.

 14. Streamline your Social Media:

 Even if you’re not a marketing expert, chances are a social media scheduling tool will help you out a lot.
 Using programs like Hootsuite or Loomly, you can create one post and put it up on multiple social media platforms without having to copy and paste text, and you can schedule social media posts in advance.
-If you don’t have a website yet, you can use vCita’s booking tool on your Facebook page, so that clients can still book appointments online.
+If you don’t have a website yet, you can use vcita’s booking tool on your Facebook page, so that clients can still book appointments online.
 Although it’s a good idea to have a website eventually, if you don’t have one quite yet, try making the most of your social media first!